The Pepperbox: Description and location

 The Pepperbox is a hexagonal, three-storey tower constructed of English bond brick, with a low, pyramidal Welsh slate roof that was rebuilt around 1900, topped by a weather vane.
 The ground floor's doorways are segmental-headed, indicating the building originally stood on open arches.
 The first floor features three-brick plat bands, while the second floor has a stepped cornice with windows under timber lintels.
 The building's doorways (one per face) and windows (one per face on the first and second floors) are all bricked in, a change that happened at an unknown time.
 The name "The Pepperbox" came about due to the tower's resemblance to a pepper pot or pepper box, used in the 17th and 18th centuries, and consequently also inspired the name of the hill that it stands on.
 The tower bears some similarities with the influential, octagonal Tower of the Winds in Athens, Greece, as does the 1782 folly of the same name at Mount Stewart, although the Pepperbox predates Nicholas Revett and James Stuart's recording of the Athens tower by some 150 years.

-The folly stands at the high point of the chalk ridge southeast of the city of Salisbury, Wiltshire.
+The folly stands at the high point of the chalk ridge south-east of the city of Salisbury, Wiltshire.
 The highest point of Pepperbox Hill is further along the ridge to the north-west, where there is an Ordnance Survey triangulation pillar.
-The site is in the northwest corner of the parish of Whiteparish, but is more closely associated with the village of Alderbury, which the tower overlooks.
+The site is in the north-west corner of the parish of Whiteparish, but is more closely associated with the village of Alderbury, which the tower overlooks.
 The hill has views far-reaching views both east and west, including over Salisbury.
 Gwen Headley suggests that the tower was built in the open countryside at such a location because Eyre believed that the land which the hill overlooks would "last forever," and that this potential impetus has been obscured by the changing of the landscape in the subsequent centuries.
 The folly is surrounded by a diverse habitat boasting many uncommon species including juniper, orchids and yew woodland.

 Later history

 In the early 18th century, the Pepperbox was allegedly used as a haunt by highwaymen, who would attack carriages as they reached the summit of the hill, when the horses would be tired by the climb.
 The tower was used as a lookout post by the local Home Guard during World War II.
 It was designated a Grade II listed building as "The Pepperbox" in 1960, and today, both the folly and the hill it stands on are property of the National Trust.

+In August and September 1990 a series of free parties were held next to the Pepperbox.
+These parties were organised by a loose anarchist collective who became known as the People From Pepperbox, or PFP.
+The Pepperbox parties are generally regarded as the first of their kind, where the concepts of raves and free festivals combined, becoming known as free parties.